oneapi-community/awesome-oneapi/README.md

 * [Vertical Search Engine](https://github.com/oneapi-src/vertical-search-engine) - Demonstrates a possible reference implementation of a deep learning based NLP pipeline for semantic search of an organization's document using a pre-trained model.
 * [Visual Process Discovery](https://github.com/oneapi-src/visual-process-discovery) - A reference kit implementing visual process discovery.
 VPDs can be used to enhance customer experience by providing personalized solutions knowing their needs as they navigate through a company's website.
 * [Visual Quality Inspection](https://github.com/oneapi-src/visual-quality-inspection) - Build a computer vision based model for building quality visual inspection based on a dataset from the pharma industry.
+* [webnn-native](https://github.com/webmachinelearning/webnn-native)- WebNN Native is an implementation of the Web Neural Network API, providing building blocks, headers, and backends for ML platforms including DirectML, OpenVINO, and XNNPACK.
+* [deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) - The Eclipse DeepLearning4J ecosystem supports all the needs for JVM-based deep learning applications with various libraries
+* [deeplearning4j-examples](https://github.com/deeplearning4j/deeplearning4j-examples) - The Eclipse Deeplearning4j (DL4J) ecosystem is a set of projects that supports all the needs of a JVM-based deep learning application.
+* [pynufft](https://github.com/jyhmiinlin/pynufft) - The pynufft library is a Python package for non-uniform fast Fourier transform, based on a min-max interpolator, with experimental support for CuPy, PyTorch, and TensorFlow Eager mode
+* [models](https://github.com/onnx/models) - The ONNX Model Zoo is a collection of pre-trained, state-of-the-art machine learning models in the ONNX format.
+These models are contributed by community members and accompanied by Jupyter notebooks for model training and running inference with the trained model.
+* [neural-compressor](https://github.com/intel/neural-compressor) - Intel Neural Compressor is an open-source Python library for applying popular model compression techniques, such as pruning, quantization, sparsity, and distillation, on all mainstream deep learning frameworks and Intel extensions.
+* [ZenDNN](https://github.com/amd/ZenDNN) - Zen deep neural network library ZendNN is a powerful library for deep learning inference applications on AMD CPUs.
+It includes APIs for basic neural network building blocks and is optimized for AMD CPUs.
+* [DeepRec](https://github.com/DeepRec-AI/DeepRec) - DeepRec is a recommendation deep learning framework based on TensorFlow, which has been developed since 2016 and supports core businesses such as Taobao search recommendation and advertising.
+* [optimum-intel](https://github.com/huggingface/optimum-intel) - Optimum Intel is an interface between the Transformers and Diffusers libraries and Intel's different tools and libraries that help accelerate end-to-end pipelines on Intel architectures.
+* [intel-extension-for-tensorflow](https://github.com/intel/intel-extension-for-tensorflow) - Intel Extension for TensorFlow is a plugin based on TensorFlow PluggableDevice, which aims to bring devices such as Intel XPU, GPU, and CPU into TensorFlow.
+* [intel-extension-for-pytorch](https://github.com/intel/intel-extension-for-pytorch) - Intel Extension for PyTorch provides features optimizations for an extra performance boost on Intel hardware including CPUs and Discrete GPUs and offers easy GPU acceleration for Intel Discrete GPUs with PyTorch.
+* [intel-extension-for-transformers](https://github.com/intel/intel-extension-for-transformers) - Intel Extension for Transformers is a toolkit designed to efficiently accelerate transformer-based models on Intel platforms, optimized for 4th gen Intel Xeon Scalable Processor (codename Sapphire Rapids).
+* [scikit-learn-intelex](https://github.com/intel/scikit-learn-intelex) - Intel r Extension for scikit learn is a free AI accelerator that can accelerate existing scikit learn code without the need to change the existing code.
+It offers patching and replacing the stock scikit learn algorithms with their optimized versions provided by the extension, which results in over 10-100x acceleration across a variety of applications.
+* [libxsmm](https://github.com/libxsmm/libxsmm) - Libxsmm is a library for dense and sparse matrix operations as well as deep learning primitives such as convolutions, targeting Intel architecture with AVX, AVX2, and future AMX extensions.
+* [shumai](https://github.com/facebookresearch/shumai) - The Shumai project is a differentiable tensor library for TypeScript and JavaScript built with Bun and Flashlight.
+It provides standard array utilities, gradients, and supported operators.
+* [pycaret](https://github.com/pycaret/pycaret) - PyCaret is an open-source, low-code machine learning library in Python that automates the machine learning workflow.
+It is an end-to-end machine learning and model management tool that replaces hundreds of lines of code with a few lines to make experiments exponentially fast and efficient.
+* [optimum](https://github.com/huggingface/optimum) - Optimum is an extension of Transformers and Diffusers that provides optimization tools for efficiency to train and run machine learning models on targeted hardware, while also being easy to use.
+* [flashlight](https://github.com/flashlight/flashlight)** - Flashlight is a machine learning library written in C and created by Facebook AI Research.
+It features internal APIs for tensor computation, high performance defaults using just-in-time kernel compilation, and scalability

 ### Autonomous Systems

 * [Alice](https://github.com/intel/dffml/tree/alice/entities/alice/) - We are writing a tutorial for an open source project on how we build an AI to work on the open source project as if she were a remote developer.
 Bit of a self fulfilling prophecy but who doesn't love an infinite loop now and again.

 ### Data Visualization and Rendering

 * [Substrate](https://github.com/seelabutk/substrate) - A toolset to help developers create and deploy cloud-based VaaS services (Visualization as a Service).
 Deployment targets include any platforms capable of running Docker Swarm, such as Amazon AWS, institutional clusters and even personal servers.
 Native for Python environment (pip installable).
 * [Blender](https://github.com/blender) - Blender is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.
+* [embree](https://github.com/embree/embree) - Embree is a high performance ray tracing library developed by Intel that targets graphics application developers to improve the performance of photo-realistic rendering applications.
+It includes various primitive types such as triangles, quads, grids, and curve primitives, and supports dynamic scenes.
+Embree also offers support for both CPUs and GPUs, while maintaining one code base to improve productivity and eliminate inconsistencies between the two versions of the renderer.
+* [ospray](https://github.com/ospray/ospray) - Ospray is an open source, scalable and portable ray tracing engine designed for high fidelity visualization on Intel architecture CPUs.
+It allows users to easily build interactive applications using ray-tracing based rendering for both surface and volume-based visualizations.
+* [vistle](https://github.com/vistle/vistle) - Vistle is a modular data-parallel visualization system.
+It requires a C++14 compatible compiler that supports ISO/IEC 14882:2014, alongside compiling requirements of Boost, CMake and MPI.
+Additionally, it supports Covise, OpenCover, OpenSceneGraph and Qt 5 libraries, and also provides support code, rendering libraries, controlling code for Vistle session and visualization algorithm modules.
+* [yocto-gl](https://github.com/xelatihy/yocto-gl) - Yocto GL is a collection of small C++17 libraries for building physically based graphics algorithms.
+Each library is split into smaller ones, making code navigation easier.
+* [ospray_studio](https://github.com/ospray/ospray_studio) - Ospray Studio is an open-source, interactive visualization and ray tracing application that utilizes Intel Ospray as its core rendering engine.
+Users can create scene graphs to render complex scenes with high-fidelity or very large scenes requiring supercomputing resources.
+* [redner](https://github.com/BachiLi/redner) - Redner is a differentiable renderer that can compute correct rendering gradients stochastically without approximation.
+It can simulate photons and produce realistic lighting phenomena, and handle the derivatives of these features correctly.
+* [ChameleonRT](https://github.com/Twinklebear/ChameleonRT) - ChameleonRT is an example path tracer that runs on multiple ray tracing backends including Embree, SYCL, DXR, Optix, Vulkan, Metal, and Ospray.
+* [openpgl](https://github.com/OpenPathGuidingLibrary/openpgl) - The Intel Open Path Guiding Library (Open PGL) implements path guiding into a renderer, offering implementations of current state-of-the-art path guiding methods which increase the sampling quality and renderer efficiency.
+* [tracer](https://github.com/JoshuaSenouf/tracer) - Tracer is a renderer that uses Embree and USD to produce photorealistic images using path tracing on the CPU, with features like subpixel jitter antialiasing, depth of field, and a variety of integrators.
+* [oidn](https://github.com/OpenImageDenoise/oidn) - Intel Open Image Denoise is an open-source library for image denoising in ray tracing rendering applications with high quality and performance, thanks to efficient deep learning-based filters that can be trained using the included toolkit and user-provided image datasets.
+* [hdospray](https://github.com/ospray/hdospray) - The ospray for hydra is an open-source plugin for Pixar's USD to extend the hydra rendering framework with Intel Ospray.
+It is highly optimized for Intel CPU architectures ranging from laptops to large-scale distributed HPC systems.
+* [f3d](https://github.com/f3d-app/f3d) - F3D is a fast and minimalist 3D viewer that supports multiple file formats and can show animations, supporting thumbnails and many rendering and texturing options including real-time physically based rendering and raytracing.
+* [ml-hypersim](https://github.com/apple/ml-hypersim) - The HyperSim dataset is a photorealistic synthetic dataset for indoor scene understanding that includes dense per-pixel semantic instance segmentations and complete camera information for every image.
+* [fresnel](https://github.com/glotzerlab/fresnel) - Fresnel is a Python library for path tracing that can be used to generate high quality images in real time.
+* [point-cloud-utils](https://github.com/fwilliams/point-cloud-utils) - Point Cloud Utils (PCU) is an easy-to-use Python library for processing and manipulating 3D point clouds and meshes.
+It provides several algorithms for generating point samples on meshes, downsampling point clouds, and computing distances between point clouds.
+* [volppm](https://github.com/yumcyaWiz/volppm) - Volppm is a volumetric progressive photon mapping project that features homogeneous mediums for chromatic absorption and scattering coefficients.
+* [SORT](https://github.com/JiayinCao/SORT) - Sort is a cross platform physically based renderer that can be used as a standalone ray tracing program or as a renderer plugin for Blender.
+* [Brayns](https://github.com/BlueBrain/Brayns) - Brayns is a large scientific visualization platform based on CPU ray tracing, using an extension plugin architecture.
+It comes with several pre-made plugins, such as CircuitExplorer and MoleculeExplorer, and requires several dependencies to build
+* [Atrc](https://github.com/AirGuanZ/Atrc) - The ATRC offline rendering lab includes various features such as path tracing, photon mapping, and many material models.
+It has an optional integrated OIDN and Embree library and an interactive scene editor.

 ### Energy

 * [A DPC++ Backend for the OCCA Portability Framework](https://github.com/libocca/occa) - OCCA—an open source portable and vendor neutral framework for parallel programming on heterogeneous platforms—is used by mission critical computational science and engineering applications of public and private sector organizations including the U.S. Department of Energy and Shell.

 ### Mathematics and Science

+* [mt-kahypar](https://github.com/kahypar/mt-kahypar) - MT-KaHyPar is a multi-threaded algorithm for partitioning graphs and hypergraphs.
+It aims to minimize an objective function defined on the hyperedges while balancing block sizes and optimizing connectivity.
+It can partition extremely large graphs and hypergraphs with comparable solution quality to the best sequential graph partitioners while being more than an order of magnitude faster with only ten threads.
 * [ACTS GPU Ramp](https://github.com/acts-project/traccc) - D Projects
 * [Amber](https://ambermd.org/GetAmber.php) Amber is a high-performance molecular dynamics (MD) code used by thousands of scientists in academia, national labs, and industry for computational drug discovery and related research.
 * [ATLAS Charged Particle Seed Finding with DPC++](https://github.com/acts-project/acts) - The ATLAS Experiment is one of the general-purpose particle physics experiments built at the Large Hadron Collider (LHC) at CERN in Geneva.
 Its goal is to study the behavior of elementary particles at the highest energies ever produced in a laboratory help us better understand universe.